axelcool1234/notes/misc/resources.md

 - Gödel, Escher, Bach: An Eternal Braid
     - Strange Loops (sort of a sequel)
 - The art of computer programming (all volumes) by Knuth
+-  Structure and Interpretation of Computer Programs
+    - Concepts, Techniques, and Models of Computer Programming (Unofficial sequel to SICP)